 As I began to design the blind I wanted, I knew, since I had already located the site for it to be erected, that the floor needed to be about 7 feet above the ground.
 I wanted it to be roomy for two hunters, so I decided on making it 4 feet by 6 feet.
 I wanted it tall enough to be easy to get in and out of, so I designed it with a rear height of just under 6 feet and, with enough slope to shed rain easily, the front height of 51⁄2 feet.
 It would be framed in with treated 2x4s with a door frame for a 24-inch-wide door and three eye-level shooting openings that are 12 inches wide.
 I elected to use a sheet of 3⁄4-inch exterior plywood for the floor, for extra strength, and 1⁄2-inch exterior plywood panels for the sides and roofing deck.

 The heart of my stand design is the platform upon which we built the stand.
 We started with Southern Outdoor Technologies EZ brackets (sportsmanscondo.com), which are well-designed, heavy-duty welded steel brackets.
 This places four 8-foot-by-4-inch- by-4-inch treated posts out at the proper angles for a safe, elevated blind.
 These brackets have slots and bolt holes to accept four 2×6 treated boards, to make a base that is securely bolted to the brackets with carriage bolts.
 We would build a set of steps from treated 2×6 boards and add a handrail to enter the blind.

 The roofing material added to the plywood deck was a layer of roof underlayment and metal roofing screwed into the roofing deck.
-The blind was painted green with black stripes to blend into the creek bottom setting.
-Camo netting, loose at the bottom and sides, was placed on each shooting position, enabling the hunters in the stand to see out but not have the deer see in.
+We painted the blind green with black stripes to blend into the creek bottom setting.
+We placed camo netting, loose at the bottom and sides, on each shooting position.
+This enables the hunters in the stand to see out but not have the deer see in.